leongu11/LeoNguyen_BlueStampPortfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/CaCazFBhYKs" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

+My project is a servo-driven system which imitates the human eye.
+The mechanism consists of a series of simple linkages which allow for pitch, roll, and blinking motions.
+Most of the parts were custom designs and 3D printed.
+They are joined by M2 and M3 screws, although wood screws may be needed to tap the screw holes.
+As of now, I have a complete assembly with all the necessary parts for a physical version of the model.
+I faced many challenges with the CAD.
+I went through three design iterations using different joints, like the universal joint.
+However, these designs were bulky and ineffective, so I pivoted to a ball-joint for the movement of the eyes.
+I created custom housing for the servos and balljoint, which led me to my second challenge, which was tolerances.
+It took a lot of prototyping to achieve a rigid or rotating relationship between two 3D printed parts with the printers at BlueStamp, and adjusting the assemblies once I had the tolerances figured out was a tedious and frustrating process.
+I also ran into clearance issues with my balljoints: Once I simulated the motions of my mechanism in the assembly, I realized I could not use a spherical eyeball in spherical eyelids.
+Instead, I pivoted to a mesh eyelid design that proivded clearance for the pitch and roll movements.
+However, through all this trial and error, I learned necessary skills in CAD, like how to properly assign joints in assemblies and how to work with mesh and curved bodies.
+I plan to complete a full physical version, revise my CAD in case of tolerance or clearance issues, and then experimenting with the integration of a vision model (either CNN or kNNs).

 For your first milestone, describe what your project is and how you plan to build it.
 You can include:
 - An explanation about the different components of your project and how they will all integrate together
 - Technical progress you've made so far